What is the Holding Period Return?

 The holding period return is a fundamental metric in investment management.
 The measure provides a comprehensive view of the financial performance of an asset or investment because it considers the appreciation of the investment, as well as the income distributions related to the asset (e.g., dividends paid).

-Besides the assessment of the investment performance, the HPR can be used to compare the performance of different investments or assets.
+The HPR can be used to compare the performance of different investments or assets.
 In addition, this metric is used to identify the appropriate tax rate.

-Formula for the Holding Period Return
+Formula for Calculating the Return

 The general formula for calculating the HPR is: